sumiuniba/sumiuniba.github.io/_pages/about.md

 **Zrdoje**
 ======

+Sushil Bikhchandani, David Hirshleifer, and Ivo Welch.
+A theory of fads, fashion, custom, and cultural change as informational cascades.
+Journal of political Economy, 100(5):992–1026, 1992.

 Hershey H Friedman.
 Cognitive biases and their influence on critical thinking and scientific reasoning: A practical guide for students and teachers.
 Available at SSRN 2958800, 2023.

+David Gal and Derek D Rucker.
+The loss of loss aversion: Will it loom larger than its gain?
+Journal of Consumer Psychology, 28(3):497–516, 2018.

+Andrew Galperin and Martie G Haselton.
+Error management and the evolution of cognitive bias.
+In Social thinking and interpersonal behavior, pages 45–63.
+Psychology Press, 2012.

 Gerd Gigerenzer and Wolfgang Gaissmaier.
 Heuristic decision making.
 Annual review of psychology, 62(2011):451–482, 2011.

+WD HAMILTON.
+Geometry for the selfish herd.
+Journal of theoretical Biology, 31(2):295–311, 1971.

+Martie G Haselton and Daniel Nettle.
+The paranoid optimist: An integrative evolutionary model of cognitive biases.
+Personality and social psychology Review, 10(1):47–66, 2006.

 Martie G Haselton, Daniel Nettle, and Paul W Andrews.
 The evolution of cognitive bias.
 The handbook of evolutionary psychology, pages 724–746, 2015.

+Joe Henrich and Robert Boyd.
+The evolution of conformist transmission and the emergence of between-group differences.
+Evolution and human behavior, 19(4):215–241, 1998.

 Dominic DP Johnson, Daniel T Blumstein, James H Fowler, and Martie G Haselton.
 The evolution of error: Error management, cognitive constraints, and adaptive decision-making biases.
 Trends in ecology & evolution, 28(8):474–481, 2013.

+Dominic DP Johnson and James H Fowler.
+The evolution of overconfidence.
+Nature, 477(7364):317–320, 2011.

 Daniel Kahneman.
 Thinking Fast and Slow.
 Penguin Books, 2012.

+Daniel Kahneman, Jack L Knetsch, and Richard H Thaler.
+Anomalies: The endowment effect, loss aversion, and status quo bias.
+Journal of Economic perspectives, 5(1):193–206, 1991.

 Regis K Kakinohana and Ronaldo Pilati.
 Differences in decisions affected by cognitive biases: examining human values, need for cognition, and numeracy.
 Psicologia: Reflexão e Crítica, 36(1):26, 2023.

+Norman Knyazev and Harrie Oosterhuis.
+The bandwagon effect: Not just another bias.
+In Proceedings of the 2022 ACM SIGIR International Conference on Theory of Information Retrieval, pages 243–253, 2022.

 JE Korteling, J Sassen-van Meer, A Toet, and HJHC van Veen.
 Neuro-evolutionary framework for cognitive biases.
 Rapport TNO, page R10611, 2020.

+Don A Moore and Paul J Healy.
+The trouble with overconfidence.
+Psychological review, 115(2):502, 2008.

 Uwe Peters.
 What is the function of confirmation bias?
 Erkenntnis, 87(3):1351–1376, 2022.

+Project Mesa Contributors.
+Mesa: Agent-based modeling in python 3+. https://github.com/mesa/mesa, 2025.

+David C Queller.
+A general model for kin selection.
+Evolution, 46(2):376–380, 1992.

+Shelley E Taylor and Jonathon D Brown.
+Illusion and well-being: a social psychological perspective on mental health.
+Psychological bulletin, 103(2):193, 1988.

+Ewout ter Hoeven, Jan Kwakkel, Vincent Hess, Thomas Pike, Boyu Wang, rht, and Jackie Kazil.
+Mesa 3: Agent-based modeling with Python in 2025.
+Journal of Open Source Software, 10(107):7668, 2025.
+Použitá verzia softvéru: 3.3.1.

 Peter M Todd, Ralph Hertwig, and Ulrich Hoffrage.
 Evolutionary cognitive psychology.
 The handbook of evolutionary psychology, pages 776–802, 2015.